rkshthrmsh/notes/Git.md

 # Git
 #git

-Git is a Distributed Version Control System (DVCS).
+Git is a Distributed Version Control System (DVCS) [1].
 In a DVCS, clients fully mirror the repository, including its full history.
 This provides additional protection.
 In situations where a server dies, any of the local client repositories can be copied back to the server to restore it.
 Development of Git began as a version control tool for the Linux kernel project, and its original goals were:
 - Speed
 - Simple design
 - Strong support for non-linear development (parallel branches)